microsoft/pxt-adafruit/docs/reference/input/running-time.md

 # Running Time

-Get the number of milliseconds elapsed since the script began.
-1,000 milliseconds = 1 second.
+Find how long it has been since the program started.

 ```sig
 input.runningTime();